-Keep a running total of each principal payment.
-Pay attention to the prices of other houses in your neighborhood.
-If your loan is fewer than five years old, it's likely you haven't paid down much principal � you have paid mostly interest.
+Analyze your statements often.
+Also keep track of what other homes are selling for in your neighborhood.
+If your loan is fewer than five years old, it's likely you haven't paid down much principal � it's been mostly interest.

 Got a Question?